silasneo/buildvest-frontend/docs/PHASE_1_COMPLETION_PUBLIC_PAGE_PROMPTS.md

 Convert `private_equity_funds.html` into a single React + TypeScript file.

 Rules:
+- If the "PrivateEquityFundsPage.tsx" already exist, empty it and begin code afresh.
 - Preserve fund positioning content
 - No dynamic behavior
 - Inline everything